izzypt/Inception/README.md

 To apply new configuration, send the reload signal to nginx as described in the previous sections.

 There are many more directives that may be used to further configure a proxy connection.

+# Docker Network

+Docker networks provide a communication bridge between different Docker containers, allowing them to talk to each other securely.

+A Docker network enables isolated environments for containers, helping with better organization and management of containerized applications.

+Here's a simple explanation:

+    Isolation:
+        Docker containers running on the same network can communicate with each other, but they are isolated from containers on other networks.

+    Default Bridge Network:
+        When you run a Docker container without specifying a network, it is connected to the default bridge network.
+Containers on the same bridge network can communicate with each other using IP addresses.

+    User-Defined Networks:
+        Docker allows you to create custom, user-defined networks.
+Containers connected to the same custom network can communicate with each other using container names as hostnames.

+    Scalability and Flexibility:
+        Docker networks make it easy to scale applications.
+For example, if you have a web application and a database, you can run them in separate containers on the same network.

+    Container Discovery:
+        Containers on the same network can discover and communicate with each other using service names or container names as if they were hostnames.

+    Security:
+        Docker networks provide a level of security by isolating communication between containers.
+Containers on different networks usually cannot communicate with each other directly.

+    Bridge, Overlay, and Host Networks:
+        Docker supports various types of networks, including bridge networks (default), overlay networks for multi-host communication, and host networks where containers share the host's network stack.

+    Network Drivers:
+        Docker supports different network drivers that determine how containers on a network communicate.
+The default is the bridge driver, but you can also use overlay, macvlan, and others based on your specific requirements.

+In essence, Docker networks are a crucial part of managing and organizing containerized applications, providing a way for containers to communicate, share data, and work together in a controlled and secure manner.
+They contribute to the flexibility and scalability of containerized architectures.